 - The Healing Springs and Holy Thorn

-- Glastonbury Town
+- Glastonbury town centre

 - A town of two stories

-- Additional Resources about Glastonbury:
+- Additional resources about Glastonbury

-The town of Glastonbury sits neatly on the St Michael alignment, a ley line which runs diagonally from St Michael’s Mount in Cornwall across the country to Hopton in Norfolk.
+The town sits neatly on the St Michael alignment, a ley line which runs diagonally from St Michael’s Mount in Cornwall across the country to Hopton in Norfolk.
 Its name derives from the proliferation of sites dedicated to St Michael along its length.